OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

 are **not** regular.
 But we cannot use the pumping lemma to help us prove that a language is regular.
-And the pumping lemma is not a universal solution for determining that a language is non-regular.
+And the pumping lemma is not a universal solution that let's us always determine that a non-regular language is in fact non-regular.
 Its just a tool in the toolbox.